cadence-workflow/cadence-charts/README.md

 **What is included:**
 - Cadence backend services as separate deployments: frontend, history, matching, worker.
+- Metrics integration with Prometheus all with the help of Service Monitor
+- Grafana setup to render the metrics collected in above line
 - Customizable replica counts and resource limitations.
 - Customizable dynamic config as a configmap.
 - A single instance ephemeral Cassandra container.
 This is included so that no external dependency is required to get started.
 Ideally you should have your own external (hosted or managed) DB instance that you can specify in values.yaml.